Applied Technology and Mathematics

 Students must satisfactorily complete the following foundation sequence before taking any additional Cybersecurity or Computer Science major courses.

-• CIS 105 (Introduction to Programming)
+• (Introduction to Programming)

-• CIS 218 (Software Design and Programming I)
+• (Software Design and Programming I)

-• CIS 224 (Data and Information I)
+• (Data and Information I)

-• MATH 216 (Discrete Mathematics)
+• (Discrete Mathematics)

 For all students, the foundation sequence must be taken in their first three semesters of study or complete these courses prior to taking any other CIS course or MATH course.
 Students who decide to major in this discipline after their first year or who are part-time must still meet these requirements.
 This also applies to students enrolled in online programs.
 In order to continue in either the cybersecurity program or the computer science program, students must earn a C+ (2.33) or above in each foundation sequence course.